Tarrency/viewerjs-webcomponent/README.md

     - Images Urls.

 #### Customizable Details
-> You can skip this part if you have no further needs.
+> Skip this part if you have no further needs.
-- **Template**: Modify the webcomponent template in your way in `template.js`.
+- **Template**: Modify the webcomponent template in specific way in `template.js`.
     - `template.js`

     ```js